-Centres should consider how best they can support candidates with their harmonic understanding, particularly if candidates are writing tonal music.
+Centres should consider how best they can support candidates with their harmonic understanding, particularly if candidates are going to write tonal music.
 An increased awareness of the harmonic language used would benefit candidates, both in this part of the course and in the question paper.
 Focusing on the development of musical ideas, either melodically, rhythmically or harmonically, will aid understanding.

-Candidates should not spend time writing about the programmatic content of their piece.
-They should concentrate on the main decisions they made regarding using musical elements in their composition or arrangement, and explain how they explored and developed these elements.
-When they construct a review of their composition or arrangement, candidates should use the analytical skills they developed in other parts of the course, and apply these skills of critical reflection to consider their strengths and areas for improvement.

-You can find Understanding Standards materials to support this course on SQA's secure site.
-There is candidate evidence of Advanced Higher compositions and arrangements, and commentaries on how they have been marked.
-The Music assignment catalogue (also available on SQA secure) details all available candidate evidence and commentaries.
-You can use it to find, for example, compositions and arrangements in a particular mark range, performance plans, and compositions and arrangements with specific instrumentation.
+In their reviews, candidates should concentrate on the main decisions they made regarding their use of all the musical elements in their compositions or arrangements, and explaining how they explored and developed these musical elements.
+They should use the analytical skills developed in other parts of the course and apply these skills of critical reflection when considering the strengths and/or areas for improvement in their composition or arrangement.
+Understanding Standards materials are available on SQA's secure site.
+They include candidate evidence of Advanced Higher compositions and arrangements, together with commentaries on how they have been marked.

-Appendix 1: general commentary on grade boundaries
+Appendix: general commentary on grade boundaries